Red rock arches in the deserts of Utah and Arizona

 Angel's Landing

-We awaken amidst the grandeur of Zion and head out early to secure parking and begin our day.
-Today's main mission is the iconic Angels Landing – one of the most exhilarating and challenging hikes in America.
+We wake up amidst the grandeur of Zion and set off early to secure parking and start our day.
+Today, our main mission is the iconic Angels Landing – one of the most exhilarating and challenging hikes in America.
 The ascent takes 3–5 hours and rewards the brave with panoramic views that seem to embrace the entire canyon.

-Due to the lottery system, some of the group may start in the morning, while others may begin at midday or in the afternoon.
-For those seeking an alternative, we recommend exploring The Narrows – a trek through the riverbed between towering walls, where the cool water and light create a magical atmosphere.
-For this adventure, it's a good idea to rent special shoes and cold-water socks.
+Due to the lottery system, part of the group may start in the morning, while others – at noon or in the afternoon.
+For those seeking an alternative, we suggest exploring The Narrows – a hike along the riverbed, between towering vertical walls, where the cool waters and light create a magical atmosphere.
+For this adventure, it's a good idea to rent special shoes and socks for cold water.

-We spend another night at Zion White Bison Glamping & RV Resort.
+We stay overnight again at Zion White Bison Glamping & RV Resort.

 Day 5